 Andrew Cregan, Policy Advisor Payments and Consumer Credit

 Card costs continue to rise as retailers spent £1.3 billion with third parties, up £70 million from 2017.
 Each transaction cost retailers an average of 5.85 pence per transaction, up 17% (from 4.98 pence).
 These additional costs are largely driven by the fees paid by businesses to credit and debit card companies, that increased by over 50% in 2018.
-The BRC are calling for action to improve regulation of card payment fees, expanding and simplifying the regulation to cover the full range of transactions and prevent abuse by card companies.
+The BRC are calling for action to improve regulation of card A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More fees, expanding and simplifying the regulation to cover the full range of transactions and prevent abuse by card companies.

 According to a recent study by economists Santiago Carbo Valverde and Francisco Rodriguez-Fernandez analysing the cost of cash compared to debit cards across 52 countries, the unit cost of debit cards is 2.8 times larger than the cost of cash globally.